-The integrated university is being designed to reduce the financial burden on students and their families while supporting the financial sustainability of our campuses.
+The integrated university is being designed to minimize the financial burden on students and their families while supporting the financial sustainability of our campuses.

 Yes, we expect to have a single application process for students across the integrated university as part of a seamless admissions process for students enrolling in Fall 2022.

 For now, you will enroll at the campus you choose – California, Clarion or Edinboro.
-Once the integrated university is formally approved, incoming students will enroll in the new integrated university, then choose the courses and campus location they prefer.
+Once the integrated university is formally approved, incoming students will enroll in the new integrated university, then choose the academic program and campus location they prefer.

-Students enrolled at the new integrated university will have access to an even greater list of undergraduate and graduate programs and courses of study.
+Students enrolled at the new integrated university will have access to a broad array of undergraduate and graduate programs and courses of study.
 Faculty and staff at Cal U and its partner campuses are reviewing all academic programs and consolidating them.
-The goal is to provide a single portfolio of excellent, career-relevant academic programs to meet your needs and the needs of your future employers.
+Driven by student demand, the goal is to provide a single portfolio of excellent, career-relevant academic programs to meet your needs and the needs of your future employers.

 Current students who have declared a major will be able to complete a degree within that major.

-We are pursuing a path with the NCAA that allows us to continue our current complement of intercollegiate sports at Cal U and our partner campuses.
-For student-athletes currently being recruited, this path would provide the ability to retain our existing sports teams.
+We are pursuing a path with the NCAA that allows us to retain and continue our current complement of intercollegiate sports and existing sports teams.